TEMPORAL BONE ANATOMY

 • Upper Semicanal — transmits tensor tympani muscle

-• Lower Semicanal — accommodates auditory tube
+• Lower Semicanal — accommodates your auditory tube

 • Also termed Eustachian tube

-• Connects middle ear to nasopharynx
+• Connects your middle ear to your nasopharynx

-• Equalizes pressure across tympanic membrane
+• Equalizes pressure across your tympanic membrane

 • Opens into tympanic cavity